Jack Sullivan (journalist): Journalism and writing

 John Arthur Sullivan was born on September 15, 1913, in Toronto, Ontario.
 The Canadian Press (CP) hired him as a courier at age 16 in 1929, then promoted him to the editorial staff in 1937.
 In 1948, he became the first person to serve as the sports editor for CP.
 He oversaw the sports department at CP for 27 years, and covered a variety of events including the Olympic Games, the Commonwealth Games, the Stanley Cup, and the Grey Cup.
 During this time, he amassed background information on the sports, players, and coaches, when little information was previously available.
 His collection of information was subsequently used for decades by sports media in Canada.

 Sullivan authored three books.
 His book, The Stanley Cup: First official history of hockey's most famous trophy, 1893–1957, was published in 1958.
-He also researched stories and statistics related to the Grey Cup, wrote The Grey Cup Story released by Beattie Publications in 1955, then expanded on his work with The Grey Cup story: The dramatic history of football's most coveted award, released by Pagurian Press in 1975.
+He also researched stories and statistics related to the Grey Cup, wrote The Grey Cup Story released in 1955, then expanded on his work with The Grey Cup story: The dramatic history of football's most coveted award, released in 1974.
 He retired from CP in 1975, then worked for the Canadian Broadcasting Corporation as its head researcher until 1976.
 He prepared the information kits on the athletes used by the CBC for the 1976 Summer Olympics in Montreal.